cnoam/linux101/chapters/index.md

 ℹ️  More info here
 <hr>

-This short course should take you 8..12 hours of watching short videos,reading and mainly trying things on your computer.
+This short course should take you 8..12 hours of watching short videos, reading and mainly trying things on your computer.

 It is planned for students who uses Windows (or Mac) and have never used linux, especially never used the command line.